 You Already Changed The Past: The Phoenix Gate lets you go back in time, but every use turns out to be part of a Stable Time Loop - it is utterly impossible to actually change anything.
 It sends you back in time to do things you were meant to do all along, and since it has already happened, you are not changing anything.

-You Are Number Six: Illuminati must identify themselves to each other by rank, which each tier having an amount of members of the same number (one One, two Twos, etc.); the lowest rank is Thirty-Six.
+You Are Number Six: Illuminati must identify themselves to each other by rank, with each rank's number also indicating its number of members (one One, two Twos, etc.); the lowest rank is Thirty-Six.
 Xanatos, Thailog, Matt Bluestone, and John Castaway are all Thirty-Sixes.
 Peredur fab Ragnal, the Fisher King, is One.

 That gives them 666 members altogether.
 Just saying...